-FALL SEMESTER

-EVICTIONS DUE TO:
+FALL SEMESTER EVICTIONS DUE TO:

-- Non-Payment: - or their classes will be dropped.
+- Non-Payment: - Students who live on campus must pay all fees due to the University on or before the 5th class day or their classes will be dropped.
 Students who fail to meet this financial requirement will have their housing and meal service contract canceled.
 The resident will then have 48 hours to check-out of their room and turn in their key.
 Housing and Meal Service charges will be prorated until their official check-out date.
 No cancellation charge will be imposed and the student will receive a refund of their housing deposit. - No Class Schedule, But Have Moved-In: - Students accepted for admission, but who do not schedule classes will not be charged housing and food service charges unless the student moves into the residential living facility.
 Students who move into a residential living facility, but do not have a class schedule after the 5th day of class will be evicted and will have 48 hours to check-out of their room and turn in their key.
 Their housing and food services will be charged a prorated amount until the student completes an official check-out and turns in their key.
 If the student moves in, a \$200.00 cancellation charge will not be imposed and they will forfeit their housing deposit.